RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

   - drupal/default_content is required to handle content importing.
   - This ensures Composer downloads the required modules when the recipe is added.

-# Create the Recipeyml File
+# Create the Recipe YML Files

 We set up the `my_recipe.yml` file and the `my_recipe.info.yml` file for our recipe.
 The key differences are the Functional role of `my_recipe.yml` defining the actions and configuration the recipe applies vs the Metadata role of `my_recipe.info.yml` for Drupal's system to recognize the recipe.
 Both files are typically required for a recipe to work properly.
 Without `my_recipe.yml`, the recipe has no instructions to execute.
 Without `my_recipe.info.yml`, Drupal won't recognize the recipe.

 4. **Create the `my_recipe.yml` File**: